The demand for a flexible work schedule has been building up over the last decades, following the constantly increasing rhythm of life.

 - Have flexible weekends, or fixed days on custom days, instead of standard weekend

 A daily flexible schedule makes it possible to work 10AM to 3PM or 7AM to 4PM.
 This kind of flexible schedule differs from the standard hours and is decided on by the employee and the employer.

-There is no doubt that based on everything we have outlined above that flexible work schedules are effective and efficient.
-With the growing changes of the workforce, it’s important that you stay ahead of the trends to ensure employee engagement and satisfaction.
+No doubt based on everything we have outlined above that flexible work schedules can result in an effective and efficient work process.
+With the growing changes in the workforce, you must stay ahead of the trends to ensure employee engagement and satisfaction.

 Our first point of the benefits of flexible work schedules for employees is being able to achieve a healthy work-life balance.
 So, if your goal is to hire top professionals to your team then you need to offer a flexible schedule.

 Employees with a work-life balance are so much happier and fulfilled which leads to better employee engagement and morale.
 Plus, it also means they won’t bother to look for a new job somewhere else.

 A study by the London School of Economics and Political Science found the following, “Being able to achieve work-life balance is an indicator to employees that they are being treated favorably by their bosses.
 This most commonly leads to reciprocating accordingly by showing a greater sense of commitment and productivity.”

 The Pew Research Center reported that millennials make up 35% of the workforce in the United States.
 And if there’s one thing we know about millennials, it’s that they want flexible work hours.
 So when it comes to recruitment, look at the statistics because it’s a no-brainer on what you need to do to appeal to the largest growing workforce.